Equitable Distribution in Virginia

-Typically, equitable distribution takes place at the same time as a divorce.
+When does the court equitably divide the property?Typically, equitable distribution takes place at the same time as a divorce.
 Equitable distribution can also occur before a divorce when the parties enter a separation agreement.
 In a separation agreement, the spouses usually waive equitable distribution by the court because, by agreement, the spouses have divided their property.
 In rare circumstances, the court will reserve equitable distribution in the final decree of divorce, which allows either spouse to bring that matter to the court after the divorce is finalized.

 Equitable distribution is a complex issueThe foregoing is a summary of Equitable Distribution in Virginia.
 Equitable Distribution is one of the most complex issues in Family Law.
 Classifying and valuing one's property and debts can be a difficult task, which is why having an experienced Family Law Attorney represent you is important.
 A Family Law Attorney will also fight for distribution of the property that is most beneficial to you.